nelly746/CMPG-323-Project-2---32937423/README.md

 approach lends many advantages to a solution mostly addressing longevity.
 RESTful APIs commonly consist of different methods that allow for retrieval of data and manipulation of data (creation, amendment and deletion).
-As part of this project, you will create a CRUD RESTful API that will connect to a database storing IoT device data.
-The API should contain at least one get, post, patch and delete method per resource – aligning to the project's requirements.
-The RESTful API architecture has several endpoints called over HTTP, invoking application code to update a database
+As part of this project, i will be designing a CRUD RESTful API that will connect to a database storing IoT device data.
+This API will contain at least one get, post, patch and delete method per resource – linking to the project's requirements.
+Several endpoints in the RESTful API architecture can be accessed over HTTP to call application code as well as to update databases.

 ![image](https://user-images.githubusercontent.com/92325994/187527068-a07e837a-eff7-4008-bc01-d4ded1447b42.png)